Signed in as:

 Be the first to complete visible stacks of pairs and runs to score big!

-Steal stacks from opponents, make strategic plays, and watch out — discarded cards get shuffled right back into the deck, keeping everyone guessing.
+Steal stacks from opponents, make strategic plays, and watch out — discarded cards get inserted (Stacked) right back into the deck, keeping everyone guessing.
 You’ve never played anything like it.

 Be the first player to complete and flip all your stacks in a round.